qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 First, make sure you are running Matlab r2016b or later.
 The installer can be found on Public, as described here on the [IT Wiki Page](http://wikis.olin.edu/linux/doku.php?id=matlab) (warning: need to be on VPN to access this page).
 Two tips:

 1. Copy the .deb file from Public to your computer before installing to make the process go much faster.
-2. If the version doesn’t get updated properly, try using the command line sudo dpkg -i Matlab_R2016b_9.1.0.441655-1.deb instead of the GUI
+2. If the version doesn't get updated properly, try using the command line sudo dpkg -i Matlab_R2016b_9.1.0.441655-1.deb instead of the GUI

 Follow the [Linux Docker install instructions](https://docs.docker.com/engine/installation/linux/ubuntu/#install-docker)